PangJiutian/Pangjiutian.github.io/_pages/about.md

 # About Me

-Hi, I'm Qi Pang, a second-year Master's student at Xi'an Jiaotong University, supervised by Prof. Jinghuai Gao.
+Hi, I'm Qi Pang, a second-year Master's student at Xi'an Jiaotong University, where I am fortunate to be supervised by Prof. Jinghuai Gao.
+Prior to this, I received my Bachelor's degree from Shenyang Aerospace University.

-My research interests lie in inverse problems and machine learning, with a particular focus on leveraging generative models to overcome the limitations of traditional inverse problem-solving methods.
+I am passionate about solving inverse problems, with a particular focus on leveraging machine learning techniques for seismic inversion.
+It is deeply rewarding to see meaningful results emerge from real-world data.
+In parallel, I have a strong interest in geological modeling, where physics-based simulations enable the construction of realistic synthetic data — providing valuable training datasets and test scenarios for inverse problem research.

+I am always open to academic collaborations.
+My specific research interests include:

+- **Rock physics inversion guided by multi-source information** (based on diffusion models or Transformers)
+- **Geological modeling** (based on diffusion models or VAEs)

 <span class='anchor' id='publications'></span>